sqall01/alertR/alertClientRaspberryPi/README.md

 If you want to test the configuration of the GPIO pins of the Raspberry Pi first, you can use the scripts in the "helperScripts" folder under the main directory.

+A schematic about a relais circuit that can be used with a Raspberry Pi can be found in the "docs" folder under the main directory.

 Configuration example
 ======